ericoulster/ML-Experiments/SMS Spam Classifier with Gensim Spacy and SKLearn/README.md

 A Logistic Regression model with 95% accuracy classifying Spam text messages from Ham (non-spam).
-Used Gensim, Spacy for text processing, then Sklearn for the modelling.
+Used Gensim, and Spacy for NLP, then Sklearn for the modelling.